Chagatai language: 15th and 16th centuries

-The most famous of Chagatai poet, Ali-Shir Nava'i, among other works wrote Muhakamat al-Lughatayn, a detailed comparison of the Chagatai and Persian languages, in which he argued for the superiority of the former for literary purposes.
+Persian literature, which Central Asian Turkic authors regarded as superior, was deliberately imitated and emulated in the creation of Chagatai literature.
+The most famous of Chagatai poets, Ali-Shir Nava'i, among other works wrote Muhakamat al-Lughatayn, a detailed comparison of the Chagatai and Persian languages.
+Here, Nava’i argued for the superiority of the former for literary purposes.
 His fame is attested by the fact that Chagatai is sometimes called "Nava'i's language".
 Among prose works, Timur's biography is written in Chagatai, as is the famous Baburnama (or Tuska Babure) of Babur, the Timurid founder of the Mughal Empire.
 A Divan attributed to Kamran Mirza is written in Persian and Chagatai, and one of Bairam Khan's Divans was written in Chagatai.

 The following is a prime example of the 16th-century literary Chagatai Turkic, employed by Babur in one of his ruba'is.